williamoliverpro/dashgo/readme.md

 Dashgo
 </h1>

-<p align="center">A dashboard, with the purpose of helping in the collection of recyclables</p>
+<p align="center">A dashboard made with Next.js and Chakra UI, in order to explore and manage users with graphics and responsive layout.</p>

 <p align="center">
   <a href="https://opensource.org/licenses/MIT">